shaloo/docs.arcana/docs/whyan.md

 ### 1. Onboard dApp users effortlessly

-Easily plug in popular Web2 sign up/login mechanisms in your Web3 applications and lower the barrier to entry for users.
-Developers can choose to quickly plug in the built-in default user login UI offered by the Auth SDK.
-As an alternative, they can choose to customize and build their own user login UI and call requisite social login functions of the Auth SDK.
+Developers can easily plug in popular Web2 sign up/login mechanisms in your Web3 applications and lower the barrier to entry for users.

+The Arcana Auth SDK allows developers to choose the default, built-in plug-and-play user authentication UI via `connect` function of the Auth SDK.
+Or, they can customize and build their own user authentication UI and call `loginWithSocial` and `loginWithLink` functions to allow users to use the configured social providers and passwordless option for onboarding the app.

-Read more about the [plug and play auth]({{page.meta.arcana.root_rel_path}}/concepts/plugnplayauth.md) feature, [how to enable plug and play in your application]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_plugnplay.md).
-Learn about the supported [social login providers]({{page.meta.arcana.root_rel_path}}/concepts/authtype/arcanaauth.md) and [how to build social login in your application]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/build_social/index.md).
+Read more about the [plug-and-play auth]({{page.meta.arcana.root_rel_path}}/concepts/plugnplayauth.md) feature, [how to enable plug and play in your application]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_plugnplay.md).
+Learn how to configure and enable [social providers]({{page.meta.arcana.root_rel_path}}/concepts/authtype/arcanaauth.md) and [how to build custom UX for authenticating users via these configured social providers]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/build_social/index.md) in your app.

 ### 2. Sign blockchain transactions securely